d0ugal/dm/content/pages/2 about.rst

 Development Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~

-I mostly write Python in Sublime Text 3.
-When writing for the web I
+I mostly write Python in vim.
+When writing for the web I typically use Flask or
-typically use Flask or Django.
-This website however is a static website
-with Pelican - which is awesome.
+Django.
+This website however is a static website with Pelican - which is
+awesome.

 My current ideal general purpose web stack looks something like Nginx,
 Gunicorn, Postgres, Python, Redis.
-However, this very much depends on
+However, this very much depends on the
-the project and other tools such as ElasticSearch make a great addition.
+project and other tools such as ElasticSearch make a great addition.
+I try to
-I try to automate all my systems administration work and even my local
+automate all my systems administration work and even my local development
-development environment.
-For this I have used Chef but more recently
+environment.
+For this I have used Chef but more recently I've been preferring
-I've been preferring to use Salt Stack.
+to use Salt Stack.

-I usually work within OSX but spend much of that time in iTerm 2 and
-using Ubuntu (or, at least, Debian) virtual machines.
+I work happily on MacOS and Linux.

 Getting in touch.